efrei-ADDE92-CTP/Groupe-5/README.md

 - Create a github workflow
 - Use secrets
 - Azure :
-  - We used Azure Devops, generated our token to access to Azure -
+  - We could have used Azure Devops, generate our token to access to Azure, it's already done by our organisation -

 4. Deploy it on Azure App